softr8/deis/docs/managing_deis/backing_up_data.rst

 Data containers
 ---------------
 Data containers are simply Docker containers that expose a volume which is shared with another container.
-The components with data containers are builder, database, logger, and registry.
+The components with data containers are builder, logger, and registry.
 Since these are just Docker containers, they can be exported with ordinary Docker commands:

 .. code-block:: console

     dev $ fleetctl ssh deis-builder.service
     coreos $ sudo docker export deis-builder-data > /home/coreos/deis-builder-data-backup.tar
-    dev $ fleetctl ssh deis-database.service
-    coreos $ sudo docker export deis-database-data > /home/coreos/deis-database-data-backup.tar
     dev $ fleetctl ssh deis-logger.service
     coreos $ sudo docker export deis-logger-data > /home/coreos/deis-logger-data-backup.tar
     dev $ fleetctl ssh deis-registry.service